No BS Czech: Nominative & Genitive Cases

 Genitive: Knihu mám ze starého (masculine gender, genitive) domu - I have the book from the old house.

-We recommend working on one case at a time, until you have memorized it really thoroughly, before starting to practice a new case.
+We recommend working on one case at a time, before starting to practice a new case.

 That way, you won't mix up the cases with each other.